Przemysł II: Treaty of Kępno

 In Kępno, Mestwin II probably expected the arrival of the Duke of Greater Poland.
-(Note: The selection of the frontier village of Kępno as a place of meeting could have had a double purpose: first, it might have been to facilitate contact with Papal legate Filippo di Fermo, then in Milicz (K. Zielinska: Zjednoczenie Pomorza Gdańskiego z Wielkopolska pod koniec XIII w.
+(Note: The selection of the frontier village of Kępno as a place of meeting could have had a double purpose: first, it might have been to facilitate contact with Papal legate Filippo di Fermo, then in Milicz (K. Zielińska: Zjednoczenie Pomorza Gdańskiego z Wielkopolska pod koniec XIII w.
 Umowa kępińska 1282 r., Toruń 1968, p.
-51), and second, it could have been a political demonstration by Przemysł II directed against Henry IV Probus (B. Nowacki: Przemysł II, książę wielkopolski, król Polski 1257–1295.
+51), and second, it could have been a political demonstration by Przemysł II directed against Henry Probus (B. Nowacki: Przemysł II, książę wielkopolski, król Polski 1257–1295.
 Poznań 1995, p.
 88).)
 Here, on 15 February 1282, a treaty was concluded between Przemysł II and Mestwin II, which secured the future unification of Gdańsk Pomerania and Greater Poland.
 Witnesses in the signed document, among others, were Pomeranian Voivode Waysil, Poznań voivode Beniamin, Gniezno voivode Arkembold, Poznań judge Mikołaj, Kalisz judge Andrzej, and the Dominican friar Piotr (later Prince-Bishop of Cammin from 1296 to 1298), who was possibly responsible for writing the text.
-Other important dignitaries might have been present in Kępno at the time, however, they are not mentioned.
+Other important dignitaries might have been present in Kępno at the time; however, they are not mentioned.

 There are ongoing disputes between historians about the exact nature of the Treaty of Kępno.
-According to some historians (for example Balzer and Wojciechowski) the treaty was a classic pact of mutual inheritance, in which the one who survives the other inherits his territory.
+According to some historians (for example, Balzer and Wojciechowski) the treaty was a classic pact of mutual inheritance, in which the one who survives the other inherits his territory.
 According to others (like Kętrzyński, Baszkiewicz, Zielinska, Nowacki and Swieżawski), it was a one-sided arrangement or donation for life from Mestwin II to Przemysł II (called donatio inter vivos).
 Another theory was posed by Janusz Bieniak.
 He believed that Mestwin II simply paid homage for his lands to the ruler of Greater Poland, who became the de jure ruler of the territory.
 Currently, the second theory is the most accepted, mainly because it agrees entirely with the contemporary sources.
-Since 1282 Przemysł II formally used the title of "dux Pomeranie" (Duke of Pomerania), but during Mestwin II's life he renounced his claim to the rights over Gdańsk Pomerania (Pomerelia).
+Since 1282, Przemysł II formally used the title of "dux Pomeranie" (Duke of Pomerania), but during Mestwin II's life, he renounced his claim to the rights over Gdańsk Pomerania (Pomerelia).

 As was customary, the treaty would have to be approved by the nobles and knights of both lands.
 The meeting between the nobility of Pomerelia and Greater Poland took place between 13 and 15 September 1284 in the town of Nakło, where they confirmed the rights of Przemysł II over Gdańsk Pomerania.
 The unification of Pomerelia and Greater Poland was not the only decision made by Przemysł II and Mestwin II.
 The favors shown by the Duke of Pomerelia to the powerful witnesses of the agreement from Greater Poland showed that they were also keenly interested in the close integration of the two lands.